 Solution: The reasons are.

-(i) New machinery purchase is a capital expenditure that increases the earning function of a firm.
+(i) New machinery purchase is a considered to be capital expenditure that increases the earning function of a firm.
 Here, the installation cost is capitalized as it is used before the machine is put into operation.

 (ii) As the new factory is painted it is categorised as a capital expenditure.